eric-rizzi/teaching/_course_specifics/ml_ai.md

 student).
 They will investigate this by playing the game Skull, creating a simple, text-based Black Jack game, and analyzing cancer data.
-The overall point of the unit is to have students appreciate how you can make better predictions about the future if you rely on data that matches your current situation as much as possible.
+The overall point of the unit is to have students appreciate how you can make better predictions about the future if you use data that matches your present.

 ##### Keywords